The courage to choose back

-At age 36, I just signed an agreement to create soothing and uplifting music for My Hope Bear.
+At age 36, I just signed an agreement to create music for a company.
 For the first time ever, I will create my own music, and I can’t hold back anymore, because I signed.
 I chose back, finally.
 Is it easy?
 No. Am I excited?
 Definitely.

 There will always be things in the way, but when we finally allow, obstacles vanish.

 In many ways, life happens, and our job is to let it happen.

 Daring to be is, in full, about self-acceptance.
 It’s daring to remove the layers of self-judgement and criticism to embrace the unique existence you already are.

 So many people wonder what to do with their life, and what their passion is.
 My take is, it’s already right here.